 All entered text will be placed in the g-code file exactly as typed, with two special exceptions explained below.
 If adding comments, add the appropriate comment characters for your specific control.

-For Tool Change commands, tool number and spindle speed can be passed to the g-code by entering [T] for tool number, and [S] for spindle speed.
-Entering the following two lines of code:
+For Tool Change commands, tool number and spindle speed can be passed to the g-code by entering [T] for tool will result in the following two lines of g-code, if the current tool is tool number 3, with an rpm of 12500: